-- “Most of us came up as machinists and know our equipment inside and out.
+- “Most of us business owners came up as machinists and know our equipment inside and out.
 But if that’s not your background, make sure you know everything your existing machines can do.
-A dealer may tell you a machine is only capable of one type of job when in fact it can handle many different jobs.
+A dealer may tell you a machine is only capable of one type of job when in fact, it can handle many different jobs.
 His goal is to sell you another machine.
 You may already own the capability to expand the services you offer.”

 - “Pay cash if it’s at all possible.
 It hurts sometimes but you’re on much more solid ground when you own your inventory.
 There’s no better sleep aid than being debt-free.”